 Second Degree DWI

-Also classified as a gross misdemeanor with similar fines and jail time, this degree is different because it takes place when someone has two other DWI violations in the past 10 years.
-It can also be a Second Degree if the person has a prior conviction and has a BAC over .20 at the time of the new offense.
+Also classified as a gross misdemeanor with similar fines and jail time, Second Degree DWI is different because it takes place when someone has two other DWI violations in the past 10 years.
+It can also be a Second Degree DWI if the person has a prior conviction and has a BAC over .16 at the time of the new offense.

 First Degree DWI

-Classified as a felony, a person must have four DWI violations within a 10-year period.
+Classified as a felony, a person must have four DWI violations within a 10-year period or have been previously convicted of a felony DWI or Criminal Vehicular Operation.
 If convicted, the offender may face up to 7 years in jail and a $14,000 fine.

 Test refusal.
 Another criminal offense.

 Refusing to take a chemical test to determine your blood-alcohol level is also a criminal offense.
 Use our calculator to determine your approximate Blood Alcohol Content (BAC).
-If a police officer has probable cause to believe that you have been driving a motor vehicle and are under the influence of alcohol, he or she has the right to ask you to take a blood, urine or breath test.
-If you refuse to take a test, you can be charged with a test refusal.
-A test refusal is a gross misdemeanor punishable by one year in jail and a $3,000.00 fine.
-If convicted, it can result in a longer license revocation had you taken the test.
+If a police officer has probable cause to believe that you have been driving a motor vehicle and are under the influence of alcohol, he or she has the right to ask you to take a breath test.
+Additionally, police may obtain a warrant to take a sample of your blood or urine.
+If you refuse to take a test or provide a sample of your blood or urine, you can be charged with test refusal.
+Test refusal is a gross misdemeanor punishable by up to one year in jail and up to a $3,000.00 fine.
+If convicted, it can result in a longer license revocation than if you had taken the test.

 Harsh penalties for DWI convictions.

 If convicted of a DWI, you may face very serious consequences such as jail time, hefty fines, loss of driving privileges and other sanctions.
-Repeat offenders may face more severe penalties, which is why having a trusted, aggressive DWI defense attorney on your side is invaluable.
+Repeat offenders may face more severe penalties, including mandatory minimum jail time, which is why having a trusted, aggressive DWI defense attorney on your side is invaluable.

 Being convicted of a DWI – even for the first time – is a big deal.
 Consider the costs associated with a DWI conviction: